BObereder/StylightTask/README.md

 One could implement such a restriction by hashing and saving the URL of the API call with a timestamp and check if it was already called in the last 15 min.

-I am looking forward to meet you guys, and hopefully be part of your team. best regards
+I am looking forward to meet you guys, and hopefully be part of your team

+best regards
 Bernhard